calclavia/Electrodynamics/README.md

 Modular Force Field System (or MFFS) is a mod that adds force fields, high tech machinery and defensive measures to Minecraft.

 ### Note on Transfer
-This repository contains version 3 of Modular Force Field System completely rewritten from the ground up by Calclavia.
+This repository contains version 3 of Modular Force Field System which is completely rewritten from the ground up by Calclavia.
-To find Thunderdark's original code for MFFS 2.0, it is inside of a branch.
+To find Thunderdark's original code for MFFS 2.0, check out the version 2 branch.
 This mod is NOT derived from Thunderdark's mod but instead is the official successor of MFFS 2.0 and basing some ideas off the original MFFS.

 ### Website & Download